15 Best Ways to Get Over a Breakup

 You can initiate communication only when you’ve completely moved on and want to be friends with no ulterior motives.

-Don’t bother begging for them to take you back either, it’s pathetic and unattractive.
+Don’t bother begging for them to take you back either, it’s desperate and unattractive.
 Take a lesson from Swingers, “You can’t do anything to make her want to come back.
 In fact, you can only do stuff to make her not want to come back.”

 Accept that it’s over.
 Even if you believe there’s some chance you could get back together, assume that you won’t.
 If you’re always hoping they’ll come back, you’ll never actually move on.
 And you’ll only be setting yourself up for a crushing defeat if it never happens.